 MINDS THAT WORK

-Minds That Work is about promoting positive mental health and wellbeing at work in the UK, Australia and beyond!
+Minds That Work is about promoting positive mental health and wellbeing at work in the UK and beyond!

-Established in 2017, Victoria and Emma want to be part of the body of people who contribute to improving an individual’s wellbeing within the life they lead and that of the workplace.
+Established in 2017, Victoria wanted to be part of the body of people who contribute to improving an individual’s wellbeing within the life they lead and that of the workplace.
 With poor mental health continuing to grow at pace, both individuals and workplaces are recognising the value of mental health awareness training, mindfulness, wellness coaching and counselling psychotherapy to keep people well at work.

 We hope that one day, the mental health agenda will be so ingrained in our way of life that it will become more and more commonplace and that individuals and workplaces across the globe will reassess and reform their business cultures to tackle the stigma, misunderstanding and discrimination around mental ill health.

 Minds That Work is about bringing communities at work together whether a community of leaders, managers or employees to support each other, increase mental health awareness and equip individuals, teams and organisations with emotionally intelligent resilience tools and strategies to keep well at work.

 MEET THE TEAM

 Having been a CEO for a mental health charity and a team leader at a financial consultancy in the City of London for a total of 11 years I can personally vouch for the benefits regular mindfulness, psychotherapy and understanding mental health and wellbeing brought to my daily working life.
 Being at “the top” doesn’t have to be a stressful place.
 Improved emotional regulation and the inclusion of wellbeing tools into your life can reduce feelings of being overwhelmed in pressurised environments.